b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 sco(s)
 ```

 And it turns out that it does.
-You discovered a local population with a
+Congratulations, you discovered a local
-different, clearly higher prevalence of the disease.
-Now you (or other people)
+population with a different, clearly higher prevalence of the disease.
+Now you
-can study the population closer (e.g. gene screening) in order to find the
+(or other people) can study the population closer (e.g. gene screening) in order
-features that are triggering the the onset of the disease.
+to find the features that are triggering the the onset of the disease.

-The story is not that far fetched since there are human populations investigated
+The story is not that far fetched since there are human populations that are of
-closely due to their unusually common occurrence of some diseases (e.g. [the
+particular interest to scientists due to their unusually common occurrence of
+some diseases (e.g. [the Akimel
-Akimel O'odham](https://en.wikipedia.org/wiki/Akimel_O%27odham) and their high
+O'odham](https://en.wikipedia.org/wiki/Akimel_O%27odham) and their high
 prevalence of [type 2 diabetes](https://en.wikipedia.org/wiki/Type_2_diabetes)).

 ## Chi squared test {#sec:compare_categ_data_chisq_test}

 We finished the previous section by comparing the proportion of subjects with
 some feature to the reference population.
 For that we used
 `Htests.BinomialTest`.
-As we learned in @sec:statistics_normal_distribution
+As we learned in @sec:statistics_normal_distribution the
-binomial, means two names.
-Those names could be anything, like heads and tails,
+word binomial means two names.
+Those names could be anything, like heads and
-victory and defeat, but most generally they are called success and failure
+tails, victory and defeat, but most generally they are called success and
-(success when an event occurred and failure when it did not).
-We can use `a` to
+failure (success when an event occurred and failure when it did not).
+We can
-denote individuals with the feature of interest and `b` to denote the
+use `a` to denote individuals with the feature of interest and `b` to denote the
 individuals without that feature.
 In that case `n` is the total number of
 individuals (here, individuals with either `a` or `b`).
-That means we compared
+That means that by doing
-the sample fraction (e.g. $\frac{a}{n}$ or equivalently $\frac{a}{a+b}$) with
+`Htests.BinomialTest` we compared the sample fraction (e.g. $\frac{a}{n}$ or
-the assumed population value for the feature of `a` to occur (a fraction of
-subjects in the population of reference with the feature of interest).
+equivalently $\frac{a}{a+b}$) with the assumed fraction of individuals with the
+feature of interest in the general population.

 Now, imagine a different situation.
 You take the samples from two populations,
 and observe the [eye color](https://en.wikipedia.org/wiki/Eye_color) of
 people.
-You want to know if the percentage of people with blue eyes in two
+You want to know if the percentage of people with blue eyes in the two
 populations is similar.
-If it is you may deduce the are closely related (perhaps
+If it is, then you may deduce they are closely related
-one stems from the other).
-Let's not look to far, let's take the population of
+(perhaps one stems from the other).
+Let's not look too far, let's just take the
-the US and UK.
-Based on the Wikipedia's page above and the random number
+population of the US and UK.
+Based on the Wikipedia's page from the link above
-generator in Julia I came up with the following counts.
+and the random number generator in Julia I came up with the following counts.

 ```jl
 s = """